abakah-joey/Digital-Marketing-Campaign-Analytics/README.md

   * January recorded the lowest revenue at 130.

-* Strategic Platform Opportunity Analysis (YouTube & WhatsApp)
+* Strategic Platform Opportunity Analysis (YouTube and WhatsApp)
   * YouTube and WhatsApp collectively account for 4.3 billion monthly active users, yet they were not utilised in the campaign strategies.
   * Their massive user bases present untapped opportunities to increase visibility, engagement, and ultimately revenue and profit.